 - one year and have had the equivalent full passenger-carrying vehicle licence for at least three years.

-See the guide to becoming an LGV instructor on GOV.UK for full details including how to apply to join the register.
+See the guide to becoming an HGV instructor on GOV.UK for full details including how to apply to join the register.

 When you’ve been accepted to start the qualifying process, you can start your training towards the three tests.